NoviScl/BiasInNLP/README.md

 Dan Jurafsky [pubs](https://web.stanford.edu/~jurafsky/pubs.html)

-Categorised by the types of bias.
+(The folllowing is categorised by the types of bias.)

 ## Gender Bias